shapesecurity/superpack-spec/README.md

 much larger decoded value are a concern.
 SuperPack decoders are advised to assume that their input is potentially adversarial and be resistant to attacks based on expansion.

+### Extensions and Recursion

+Some extensions will serialise to values which could have themselves been identified as a candidate for applying the extension.
+In most cases, it is not desirable to apply the extension again to the serialised value, and by default, this is how a SuperPack encoder will work.
+But for some extensions, the recursion is desirable, and those extensions may supply a `shouldApplyRecursively` function which returns `true` to opt in to this behaviour.
+Be very careful when writing extensions that utilise this functionality, as it can easily lead to infinite recursion.